-PWSH is in the process of preparing to file an application for an initial public offering of PWSH shares on the Shanghai Stock Exchange's Science Technology Innovation Board, known as the STAR Market (the "Listing").
+We continue to prepare PWSH is in the process of preparing to file an application for an initial public offering of PWSH shares on the Shanghai Stock Exchange's Science Technology Innovation Board, known as the STAR Market (the "Listing"). once market conditions in China are supportive.
 We believe that the Listing will have many benefits, including improved access to new capital markets and the funding of PWSH's growth worldwide.
 The process of going public on the STAR Market is lengthy and includes several periods of review by various government agencies of the People's Republic of China ("PRC"), such as the Shanghai Stock Exchange ("SSE") and the China Securities Regulatory Commission ("CSRC").
 There is no guarantee that PWSH will be approved for a Listing at any point in the future.
 The CSRC and the SSE have recently tightened the standards for the STAR Market and are currently advising companies that are not yet profitable under China GAAP standards against filing an IPO application in the present environment.
 The Company believes this is in large part due to the current economic conditions in China and the recent performance of companies already listed on the STAR Market that were not profitable at the time of their IPO.
 PWSH is not currently profitable under China GAAP standards.
-The CSRC and the SSE may relax the standards, but there is no guarantee that this will happen in any particular time frame.
+The CSRC and the SSE may relax the standards, but there There is no guarantee that this PWSH will happen be approved for a Listing at any point in any particular time frame. the future.
 The Company will continue to prepare our application so it is ready to file once the situation changes or PWSH achieves profitability under China GAAP standards.
 Any listing of PWSH on the STAR Market will not change the status of PXLW as a U.S. public company.
+More than a majority of our operations are in China, but our executive officers and all of our directors but one are located in the United States (and he resides in Singapore).
 We are neither a PRC operating company nor do we conduct our operations in China through the use of variable interest entities.
+Our auditor is Grant Thornton LLP, with headquarters in Chicago, Illinois.
+The Holding Foreign Companies Accountable Act, as amended by the Consolidated Appropriations Act 2023, and related regulations, therefore do not apply to our Company.